How do I share my internet connection?

 when I showed her on my phone how many wifi signals from neighbours were washing

 through her house.
-And she's got good mobile reception.
+And she's got good mobile and 4G reception.

 From what I've read typical wifi signals are relatively weak and there is